Take breaks early in the day

 Look at photos of baby animals

 As long as you don’t get too carried away with those kittens on Instagram, looking at photos of cute animals could be just what the doctor (or your manager) ordered.
 One study found that people who looked at pictures of baby animals before they completed a task performed far better than those who observed photos of adult animals or neutral subjects.
-Get started with these photos of newborn sloths who just want to be your friend.
+Start taking notes on the 8 daily habits of naturally productive people.